SDret/Pedestrian-Attribute-Recognition-as-Label-balanced-Multi-label-Learning/README.md

 For PETAzs and RAPzs datasets specifically, this baseline work conveniently provides their re-organizing files under the 'data' directory.

 # Training and Testing
-Please train an arbitary baseline model at first (we apply the baseline config at https://github.com/valencebond/Rethinking_of_PAR), importantly, without any weighted BCE loss, and save the converged model into the 'model_path' variable defined under the 'get_reload_weight' function in the 'function.py' file.
+Please train an arbitary baseline model at first (remove the FRDL and GOAT modules in our code to just train a baseline backbone), importantly, without any weighted BCE loss, and save the converged model into the 'model_path' variable defined under the 'get_reload_weight' function in the 'function.py' file.
 Next, simply run the following command,

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --cfg ./configs/pedes_baseline/DATASET_CONFIG